postpostmodern/sass-generator-tmbundle/README.markdown

 ## Installation

+In the terminal, navigate to your Bundles folder:

 `cd ~/Library/Application\ Support/TextMate/Bundles/`

+Then, git it:

 `git clone git://github.com/postpostmodern/sass-generator-tmbundle.git "SASS Generator.tmbundle"`

-Then, if TextMate is already running, reload your bundles:
+Finally, if TextMate is already running, reload your bundles:

 `osascript -e 'tell app "TextMate" to reload bundles'`